Empirical Bayes learning from selectively reported confidence intervals: Methodology: EB inference with selective tilting

-and analogously for the upper bound $\hat{T}_\alpha^+$, which takes the supremum over the same set.
-Using Theorem~\ref{theo:ci_reduction} it follows that $\mathbb P_G^A[T(G) \in [\hat{T}_\alpha^-,\hat{T}_\alpha^+] \geq 1-\alpha$.
-Moreover, the probability statement is simultaneous over all possible functionals $T(\cdot)$ we may be interested in.\footnote{This is important for our application below, since we report confidence intervals for a lot of different estimands.}
+and analogously for the upper bound $\hat{T}_\alpha^+$.
+Using Theorem~\ref{theo:ci_reduction}, it follows that $\mathbb P_G^A[T(G) \in [\hat{T}_\alpha^-,\hat{T}_\alpha^+] \geq 1-\alpha$.
+Moreover, the probability statement is simultaneous over all possible functionals $T(\cdot)$ we may be interested in.\footnote{This is important for our application, since we report confidence intervals for a lot of different estimands.} We refer to Supplement~\ref{subsec:floc_comp} for computational details.

-The last question we address is how to compute these intervals in practice.
-Our overall approach is to build on the discretization and computation strategies of IW.
-We first discretize $\mathcal{S}$ as $s_1,\ldots,s_L$ and replace the supremum over $t \in \mathcal{S}$ in~\eqref{eq:KS-ball} by a maximum over $t \in \cb{s_1,\ldots,s_L}$.\footnote{This step is conservative and can only make our intervals longer.
-By default we take about $1,000$ grid points starting from the smallest up to the largest among truncated folded observations, filling in the interior grid points as sample quantiles at intermediate equispaced levels.} Second, we discretize $\mathcal{G}$ as the convex hull of finite dictionary $\left \{G_1,...,G_K\right\}$.
-In Supplement~\ref{sec:discr_G} we provide this discretization for each of the classes in Assumption~\ref{assum:class_priors}.
-By Proposition~\ref{prop:convex_hull_equivalence} in Supplement~\ref{sec:discr_tilted_G}, we can write any $\tG \in \Tilt{\mathrm{ConvexHull}(G_1,\ldots,G_K)}$ as $\tG = \sum_{j=1}^{K} \tilde{\pi}_j \Tilt{G_j}$.

-Suppose moreover that $T(\cdot)$ is the ratio functional $N(\cdot)/D(\cdot)$ with numerator $N(G) = \int \nu(\mu)G(\mu)$ and $D(G)=\int \delta(\mu)G(d\mu)$.
-With the discretization above, as explained in IW, we can solve the discretized version of the optimization problem in~\eqref{eq:DKW_F_loc_lower} as a simple linear program using the~\citet{CharnesCooper1962} transformation.
-It takes the following form in our setting:

-{\textbf{AMARI.}} The second construction from IW is AMARI, which aims to construct shorter confidence intervals by focusing on a specific empirical Bayes estimand rather than achieving simultaneous coverage over all estimands.
-We mostly refer to~\citet{ignatiadis2022confidence} for details, but just give a brief sketch here, since in most cases we only report the $F$-Localization confidence intervals.
+{\textbf{AMARI.}} The second construction from IW is AMARI (Affine Minimax Anderson Rubin Intervals), which aims to construct pointwise confidence intervals for a specific empirical Bayes estimand rather than achieving simultaneous coverage over all estimands, typically resulting in shorter intervals.
+We refer to~\citet{ignatiadis2022confidence} for details and to Supplement~\ref{subsec:amari_comp} for a brief sketch.

-The basic idea of AMARI is to form confidence sets by test inversion.
-Specifically, suppose we seek to test $H_0: T(G)=c$ for some $c \in \RR$.
-Then the returned confidence interval consists of all $c$ that are not rejected.
-Now, for fixed $c$, using~\eqref{eq:functional_tilt}, Proposition~\ref{prop:functional_equivalence}, by rearranging (following~\citet{Fieller1940} and \citet{AndersonRubin1949}, $H_0$ is equivalent to the following null hypothesis

-The upshot is that we are testing whether a linear functional of $\Tilt{G}$ is equal to $0$.
-Then, IW build on classical ideas of~\citet{donoho1994statistical} on affine minimax estimators for linear functionals over convex spaces alongside ideas from bias-aware inference~\citep{Imbens2004bias, Armstrong2018,Imbens2019bias} to test the above hypotheses for all $c \in \RR$.